SuperappOS/AppReconstructor/README.md

 # AppReconstructor
 ## Goal & Mission Statement:
-Make an AI that can decompile apps, and also have it examine running code and memory, and storage files, on a standard & "licensed" install from Google Play running on rooted Android, or using a bus pirate, to extract & reconstruct apps.
+Make an AI that can decompile apps, and also have it examine running code and memory & storage files, on a standard & "licensed" install from Google Play running on rooted Android, or using hacking tools like a **bus pirate**: to extract, modify, & reconstruct apps.

 With this running app in memory image it would also be possible to use components from the app and even individual functions or objects and an entirely new interface and app created by SuperappAI.